 - Canada is the #1 customer for most states,

 - 76% of Canadian exports to the U.S. are raw materials, parts, and components used to create other goods in the United States

 - Canada sells more to West Virginia than it sells to the Phillipines

 Contact Tracing Made Easier

-HealthSpace Data Systems LTD is an industry-leading technology company currently providing inspection, information, communication, and data management systems for federal, state, county, and municipal governments.
-With its HSCloud Suite platform for COVID-19 contact tracing, HealthSpace has been helping health Departments in West Virginia fight the Covid-19 pandemic as well as in other U.S States such as Colorado, Illinois, Michigan, North Carolina, Ohio, and Washington.
+Canadian-headquartered HealthSpace Data Systems LTD is an industry-leading technology company currently providing inspection, information, communication, and data management systems for federal, state, county, and municipal governments.
+With its HSCloud Suite platform for contact tracing, HealthSpace has been helping health Departments in West Virginia fight the COVID-19 pandemic.
 HealthSpace’s platform automatically contacts enrolled individuals and collects information via a daily symptom survey.
 It sends alerts to public health officials when a possible COVID-19 exposure has occurred.
 The cloud-based system eliminates the need for cold calling, increasing the speed of contact tracing and allowing officials to make informed decisions in real-time.